cgabriel5/nodecliac/README.md

         ├── COMMAND-NAME.acdef
         ├── .COMMAND-NAME.config.acdef
         └── hooks/
-            └── acdef.sh
 ```

-- Directory structure with yarn as a command directory:
+- Directory structure with yarn as a registry command:

 ```
 ~/.nodecliac/